-During the fiscal year ended June 30, 2013, the Township's net position increased by \$8,703.
+During the fiscal year ended June 30, 2014, the Township's net position decreased by \$2,288.
 The Township is required to maintain a record of annual depreciation expense and the accumulation of depreciation expense over time.
-The net increase in accumulated depreciation expense is a reduction in net assets.
+The net increase in accumulated depreciation expense is a reduction in net position.